Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 testing phase,

-the dog is expected to demonstrate that he’s a well-mannered pet around other dogs and people.
+the dog is expected to demonstrate that they’re a well-mannered pet around other dogs and people.

 The ultimate object of any training is to have your dog respond reliably to your commands.
-Ideally, he responds to your first command.
-Telling your dog to do something only to have him ignore you is frustrating.
+Ideally, they respond to your first command.
+Telling your dog to do something only to have them ignore you is frustrating.
 Think of Buddy’s response in terms of choices.
-Do you want to teach Buddy to think he has a choice of responding to you?
-You want a dog that understands — after you have taught him — that he must do what you tell him, no matter what is happening around him.
+Do you want to teach Buddy to think they have a choice of responding to you?
+You want a dog that understands — after you have taught them — that they must do what you tell them, no matter what is happening around them.
 A truly trained dog listens for your voice above all distractions.

 First things first: Considering your dog’s breed

-Before you embark on your training program, consider what you want your dog to master, and then compare your answer to the task for which his breed was originally bred to do.
+Before you embark on your training program, consider what you want your dog to master, and then compare your answer to the task for which the breed was originally bred.
 Many people typically select their dogs based on appearance and without regard to breed-specific functions and behaviors.
 Whatever trait is in harmony with the breed of your dog is easier to teach or harder to break.
-For example, a Beagle uses his nose everywhere he goes.
+For example, a Beagle uses their nose everywhere they go.
 Teaching a Beagle to track or follow a scent is much easier than teaching a Greyhound to track.
 Greyhounds are bred to visualize movement rather than to sniff out prey.

-Although most dogs can be trained to obey basic obedience commands, breed-specific traits determine the ease or difficulty with which they can be trained.
+Although most dogs can be trained to obey basic obedience commands, breed-specific traits determine the ease or difficulty with which they can be trained and lived with.
 You also need to consider other traits, such as energy levels and grooming needs.
-High-energy dogs must have outlets for all of that energy.
-Chapter 20 discusses problems that occur if your dog doesn’t get the exercise he needs.
+High-energy dogs must have outlets for all that energy.
+Chapter 20 discusses problems that occur if your dog doesn’t get the exercise they need.
 After all, a tired dog is a happy dog, and a tired dog has a happy owner.
-As for grooming, brushing, bathing, and clipping of hair coats is time consuming and expensive if you hire a professional.
-For a dog to be healthy, the coat and skin needs to be cared for regularly.
+Grooming, brushing, bathing, and clipping of hair coats is time consuming and expensive if you hire a professional.
+For a dog to be healthy, the coat and skin need to be cared for regularly.
 Chapter 6 discusses grooming.

-Training a dog: What are you really doing?
+Training a dog or untraining them: What are you really doing?

-When training a dog you’re either teaching him to do something (build a behavior) or not to do something (abstain from a behavior).
+When training a dog, you’re either teaching them to do something (build a behavior) or not to do something (abstain from a behavior).
 For example, consider the Stay command.
-Are you teaching your dog to remain where he is or not to move from where he is?
+Are you teaching your dog to remain where they are or not to move from where they are?
 You can look at any command and ask this question.
 When training a dog, you’re usually building a behavior.
 Look at Figure 1-2 to help understand.

 © John Wiley & Sons, Inc.